NGC 4527

 NGC 4527 is a spiral galaxy in the constellation Virgo.
 It was discovered by German-British astronomer William Herschel on 23 February 1784.

 NGC 4527 is a member of the M61 Group of galaxies, which is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.

 Characteristics

-NGC 4527 is an intermediate spiral galaxy similar to the Andromeda Galaxy and is located at a distance not well determined, but usually is considered to be an outlying member of the Virgo Cluster of galaxies, being placed within the subcluster known as S Cloud.
+NGC 4527 is an intermediate spiral galaxy and is located at a distance not well determined, but usually is considered to be an outlying member of the Virgo Cluster of galaxies, being placed within the subcluster known as S Cloud.

-Unlike the Andromeda Galaxy, NGC 4527 is also a starburst galaxy, with 2.5 billion solar masses of molecular hydrogen concentrated within its innermost regions.
-However said starburst is still weak and seems to be on its earliest phases.
+NGC 4527 is also a starburst galaxy, with 2.5 billion solar masses of molecular hydrogen concentrated within its innermost regions.
+However, this starburst is still weak and seems to be on its earliest phases.

 Supernovae

 Three supernovae have been observed in NGC 4527: